AaronZang/ORIE4741/final_report.md

 <img src="https://github.com/AaronZang/ORIE4741-Home-Purchase-Assistance/blob/master/image/bo.png">

-We take this idea a litter further and precompte the average per sqft price for every possible pair of neighborhood-building category pair.
+We take this idea a litter further and precompte the average per sqft price for every possible pair of neighborhood and building category.
 We end up with a even stronger linear pattern between the product and actual sale price.

 <img src="https://github.com/AaronZang/ORIE4741-Home-Purchase-Assistance/blob/master/image/go.png">